danhws/Dublin_Bus_App/README.md

 Users should be able to interact with the system via a web-based interface which is optimised for mobile devices.
 When presented with any bus route, an origin stop and a destination stop, a time, a day of the week, current weather, the system should produce and display via the interface an accurate estimate of travel time for the selected journey.

+Information on the data used for this project can be found [here](data/README.md).

 ## Features

 ### Journey Planner